CCALI/a2jauthor/wiki/Development Environment Production Clone.md

 ## Node Proxy

 It is necessary to set up a proxy in apache in order to communicate with the node server's api routes.
+(See [/wiki/resources](../wiki/resources_) for sample configs)

 1. Add proxy config to apache conf:
     - Open `/Applications/MAMP/conf/apache/httpd.conf` in your editor.
 This may require `sudo` to edit.